Two ‘jaw dropping’ Bronze Age hoards were discovered in Lancashire, and DigVentures had the opportunity to investigate both sites.

-It was delicate operation, but within two weeks we’d already found striking new evidence about its origins over 4,000 years ago.
-For a start, it seems that the mound may originally have been bright white and taken the form of a ring-cairn.
+Our team made a string of remarkable discoveries, including that the mound may originally have been bright white and taken the form of a ring-cairn.
 The artefacts showed that visitors had brought large chunks of jet, quartz and rock crystal with them, and even flint from as far away as Scotland.
 An intact, beautifully decorated, rare Early Bronze Age (2200 – 1600 BC) funerary urn was also found, which is now undergoing further research.